 Get Your Students Talking with Yellowdig

 Yellowdig is an online discussion platform that puts students in the driver’s seat.
-It’s designed according to the Community of Inquiry framework, which highlights the importance of cognitive presence, teaching presence, and social presence for deep learning.
-By putting students in control of their discussion area, and by offering a platform that reflects the social media layout to which they are accustomed, Yellowdig especially supports the social presence of students, defined as, “the ability of learners to project their personal characteristics into the community of inquiry, thereby presenting themselves as ‘real people’” (Rourke et al., 2001).
+It’s design is based on the Community of Inquiry framework, which highlights the importance of cognitive presence, teaching presence, and social presence for deep learning.
+By putting students in control of course-based discussions in a platform that reflects a familiar social media layout, Yellowdig especially supports the social presence of students.
+Social presences is “the ability of learners to project their personal characteristics into the community of inquiry, thereby presenting themselves as ‘real people’” (Rourke et al., 2001).

 Image attribution: The Community of Inquiry framework.
-Image used with permission from the Community of Inquiry website and licensed under the CC-BY-SA International 4.0 license (https://creativecommons.org/licenses/by-sa/4.0/).
-The original image is located at https://www.thecommunityofinquiry.org/framework
+Image used with permission from the Community of Inquiry website and licensed under the CC-BY-SA International 4.0 license.
+Visit image source.

 How to get started